brianmgr/se-ai-hackathon/Readme.md

 >pdf2image
 >pypdf

-If you get any errors that looks like this the following, you'll want to update pip with `pip install --upgrade pip`:
+If you get any errors that looks like the following, you'll want to update pip with `pip install --upgrade pip`:
 ```bash
 ERROR: Could not find a version that satisfies the requirement torch>=1.6.0 (from sentence-transformers->-r packages.txt (line 5)) (from versions: none)
 ERROR: No matching distribution found for torch>=1.6.0 (from sentence-transformers->-r packages.txt (line 5))